tdiprima/langgraph-tutorial/tutorial-part1.md

 ---

-## What’s Next?
+## What's Next?

 Great job building your first LangGraph app!
-In **Week 2**, we’ll tackle a new challenge: turning messy meeting transcripts into concise minutes.
-You’ll learn to extract key points and format them nicely, leveling up your skills with longer texts.
+In **Week 2**, we'll tackle a new challenge: turning messy meeting transcripts into concise minutes.
+You'll learn to extract key points and format them nicely, leveling up your skills with longer texts.

-Here’s a quick summary of what we did today:
+Here's a quick summary of what we did today:

 | **Step**   | **What We Did**                        | **How to Test**                     |
 | ---------- | -------------------------------------- | ----------------------------------- |